PixelsCamp/talks/unbabel-api-enabling-multilingual-conversations_paulo-dimas.md

 Description
 -----------
-The wave of using messaging apps as interfaces for all kinds of services started in China with WeChat and has rapidly become a new global reality.
-You can now order a pizza, buy products or book a flight chatting with a service on Facebook Messenger.
+The wave of messaging apps as interfaces for all kinds of services started in China with WeChat and has rapidly become a new global reality.
+You can now order a pizza, buy products or book a flight chatting on Facebook Messenger.
 The conversation may happen with a bot, a real human or a mix of both.
-The challenge is that the conversation is seamless no matter what language the user speaks.
+The challenge is that no matter what language is spoken by the user the conversation is seamless.

-Unbabel’s API makes this reality possible by combining a crowd of human translators, distributed worldwide, with Artificial Intelligence technology.
-The result is human quality translations

-This session will show how in a few minutes you can enable multilingual conversations.
+The Unbabel API makes this reality possible giving access to a crowd of human translators, distributed worldwide, empowered with Artificial Intelligence technology.
+The result are human quality translations that make chat conversations flow naturally in more than 20 languages.
+This session will show how you can make this possible with a few lines of code.

 Speaker Bio
 -----------

-João is the CTO of Unbabel a startup whose mission is to enable seamless, trustworthy written communication in different languages.
-Before that João was a research scientist at Dezine and previously at FlashGroup.
-João has a PhD in Machine Learning and Machine Translation from UPENN and IST Lisb ,He has many publications in Natural Language Processing in top world conferences and had a full PhD scholarship from the Portuguese Foundation for Science and Technology.
-He is the founder and organizer of the Lisbon Machine Learning Summer School.
+Paulo Dimas is the Head of Product at Unbabel, building the world’s translation layer by empowering with AI technology a worldwide community of bilinguals.
+Paulo has a passion for products, having developed his first commercial one at 14 years of age.
+After joining INESC at 16 to do research on interactive systems, Paulo has founded 3 startups, the last one Wizi, a VC funded geo-social startup that partnered with mobile carriers in 3 continents, taking geo-social discovery to any mobile subscribers.
+Paulo has created patents in geo-location technology and developed award-winning projects for major companies in the Media and Telecom industries.

 Links
 -----